-1981-00-00 National College Television
+1981-00-00 National College Television was launched.

 1981-00-00 WTBS satellite feed was split from its terrestrial signal; but all of the shows seen on WTBS continued to air on its satellite feed; the difference?
 National advertisers replaced the local ads on the satellite feed.

 1981-00-00 The Movie Channel began broadcasting movies in Stereophonic audio, made possible with the cable companies' FM cable service.
 HBO began their stereophonic audio service years before.

 1981-04-12 ARTS (Alpha Repertory Television Service) was launched; it shared with Nickelodeon 9pm-3am ET.
 It was a joint venture between the Hearst Corporation and the American Broadcasting Company.